Eunice0107/Azure-IAM-Project/README.md

 •	Admins-Owner (Full access)
 •	Developers- Contributor (manage resources only)
 •	Auditors-Reader (view-only access)

 5.Security Implementation
 Least Privilege
 Access was granted based on the principle of least privilege ensuring users only have the permissions necessary to perform their roles.

 6.Key Skills Demonstrated
 -	Identity and Access Management (IAM)
 -	Role-Based Access Control (RBAC)
 -	Azure user and Group management
 -	Security best practices

 7.Conculsion
-This project demonstrates practical implementing of secure user and access management in a cloud environment, reflecting real-world enterprise practices
+This project demonstrates practical implementing of secure user and access management in a cloud environment, reflecting real-world enterprise practices.